bibek1414/nepdora/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHdub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+You can check out [the Next.js GitHdub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!!

 ## Deploy on Vercel